Hageli/DistributedSystemsProject/README.txt

 ### QUICK START GUIDE ###

 1. NPM and Node required to run this website.
 No setup guide included here because Miro is lazy.
-This should be quite easy find online
+This should be quite easy to find online
 2. Navigate to project-master folder in terminal

 ### RUN THE FOLLOWING IN TERMINAL ###